Paiman-Rasoli/Job-Portal-System/README.md

 ## Overview

-This project is focused in develop a Backend REST API application using Ruby on Rails and MySQL.
+This project is focused on developing a Backend REST API application using Ruby on Rails and MySQL.
-It consists of rest api end points for user management, profile management (Job Seeker/Employee), and posting and looking up jobs.
+It consists of rest API endpoints for user management, profile management (Job Seeker/Employee), and posting and looking up jobs.
 I try use latest version of Ruby on Rails and use best practice and techniques for developing this backend application.

-## Notes
+## Contribution

-- I would appreciate anyone to contribute on this app.
+I would appreciate anyone to contribute on this app.
+Please create an issue or use existence issues and create a non-protect branch and then create a PR against main. for now you can add me as re-viewer.

-- The readme will update on adding new future.
+### Project Setup

+- For database we use mysql please set your database for development in **config/database.yml**